pepopowitz/building-your-first-react-app/outlines/content.md

     setState(prevState => {})
     return only the state you want to update

-2gether exercise: return only the state we want to update
+2gether exercise (14): return only the state we want to update

+2gether exercise (15): Modern JS - async/await

-2gether exercise: load actual data into grid, from api
+2gether exercise (16): load actual data into grid, from api

-solo exercise: load list/friend from api endpoint in detail pages
+solo exercise: load list/friend (17) from api endpoint in detail pages

   maybe two parts - 1, load something from an api endpoint.
 2, hook up events.